rikulo/entity/README.md

 # Entity

-A very simple ORM for relational and NoSQL database.
+A very simple ORM for relational, NoSQL database, and simple maps.
+It is designed to work on browsers, so it doesn't use mirrors or annotations.

 * [API Reference](http://www.dartdocs.org/documentation/entity/0.9.3)